sonic-net/SONiC/doc/aaa/SONiC RBAC.md

 The gNMI server should return standard gRPC errors when authentication fails.

 ## 5.3 CLI
-Authentication errors will be handled by user detection on Unix sockets.
+Authentication will be handled by user detection on Unix sockets.
 However, the CLI must gracefully handle authorization failures from the REST server.
 While the CLI will render all of the available commands to a user, the user will actually only be able to execute a subset of them.
 This limitation is a result of the design decision to centralize RBAC in Translib.
 Nevertheless, the CLI must inform the user when they attempt to execute an unauthorized command.

 ## 5.4 Translib